 Free Activities - By Nature Topic

 - Watch a video: "Let's Explore Tadpole Pond," then take a field trip to Oaks Bottom Wildlife Refuge to see the creatures for yourself.
-Best time to go: March - June.
+Best time to go is March through June.

 - This handout describes the 5 most common species of frogs and amphibians found in Oaks Bottom Wildlife Refuge.